The other day I headed out on errands. As I started the Jeep, Kacey Musgraves sang the last chorus of “Follow Your Arrow.”

 - Why did you go into your career or accept the job you have?

 The list can go on.
-The important thing is to determine if you are following your own arrow or following the crowd and whether or not you are you being true to yourself.
+The important thing is to determine if you are following your own arrow (making the choice because it fits YOU) OR if you are following the crowd (doing or buying something because everyone else is) AND whether or not you are being true to yourself.

 Thanks for reading.